 What to bring/wear:

 Please wear comfortable clothes for stretching in yoga asanas.
 No special footwear is needed as yoga is traditionally done barefoot.
-Mats are available for class use, courtesy of the physiotherapy department, but you might prefer to bring your own non slip (yoga) mat and blanket or warm clothing for the final relaxation.
+Mats are available for class use, courtesy of the physiotherapy department, (please uses disinfectant wipes to clean before and after use) but you might prefer to bring your own non slip (yoga) mat and blanket or warm clothing for the final relaxation.

 “Yoga helps me maintain and improve flexibility, balance and general well being and reduce levels of stress.”
 WG August 2019